conda/conda/docs/source/build_tutorials/pkgs2.rst

     "%PYTHON%" setup.py install
     if errorlevel 1 exit 1

-Bld.bat doesn't need the shebang, because it only has to work on Windows.
-But it must be formatted differently, and needs the command that tells it to exit if it encounters an error.
+bld.bat must be formatted differently, and needs the command that tells it to exit if it encounters an error.

-NOTE: In bld.bat, the best practice is to to add the ``if errorlevel 1 exit 1`` so if the build fails, the command fails.
+NOTE: In bld.bat, the best practice is to to add the ``if errorlevel 1 exit 1`` after every command so if the commnand fails, the build fails.

 Save this new file ``bld.bat`` to the same directory where you put your new ``meta.yaml`` and ``build.sh`` files.